+In 2010 we introduced Global School Beverage Guidelines.
 In primary schools, we do not offer our beverages for sale unless requested by a school authority.
 We retain records of sales to primary schools which are audited annually.

 In secondary schools, we work with school authorities to ensure a full range of beverages is made available – including water, juices and other beverages in both regular and low-kilojoule/no-kilojoule versions.

 We comply with the relevant State and National school guidelines around Australia.

 Choice and information is at the heart of our business.
 If people want great taste without sugar and kilojoules, we have the drinks to meet that need.

 We have made good progress, but know we can do more.
 This is why we are developing ambitious new actions for the years ahead.
 Key among these is the commitment to increase availability of smaller size packages, to offer more lower sugar and kilojoule beverages options, and to increase the access of transparent nutrition information.